 Q. Is there a list of WEO countries that are chain-weighted?

-A. You may find the list of chain-weighted countries on the Assumptions and Data Conventions page and in the last column of the table in the Country Information page.
+A. You may find the list of chain-weighted countries on the Assumptions and Data Conventions page and in the Country Information page.
 In addition, this information is included in the Country/Series-specific notes that you can choose to append to your download report at the end of a query.
 At this time, this only applies to the "Gross Domestic Product, constant prices" series.

 Q. Where can I find more information on the IMF Commodity Prices?